 The Pfizer vaccine needs to be stored at minus-70 degrees Celsius.

-Dr Murphy added while the vaccine was approved people aged 16 and above, “a very careful clinical decision” will need to be made about whether it will be given to those who are old and frail.
+Dr Murphy added, that while the vaccine was approved for people aged 16 and above, “a cautious clinical decision” will need to be made about whether it will be given to those who are old and frail.

 “The risks versus the benefits of the vaccination need to be considered,” he said.

 Norway reported some deaths among very old recipients of the vaccine last week.

 The vaccine was designed to reduce the negative health impacts of COVID-19, but Dr Murphy warned that it was not clear yet whether the vaccine would reduce transmission rates.